-Mr Etigson’s autobiography – one of LifeBook’s first projects – was originally completed in 2012.
-His was an interesting journey that influenced LifeBook founder Roy Moëd’s exploration on the effects of autobiography projects in elder adults.
+He has an interesting journey that influenced LifeBook’s founder Roy Moëd’s exploration of the effects of autobiography projects in elder adults.

-Mr Etigson’s project was part of a two-year research initiative that focused on the best way to create autobiographies in a manner which is both enjoyable and therapeutic.
-It was carried out by Baycrest’s research arm in their Retirement Residence in Ontario, Canada, where Mr Etigson still resides.
-Mr Etigson was one of two residents who participated in the study.
+Ralph’s project was part of a two-year research initiative that focused on the best way to create autobiographies in a manner that is both enjoyable and therapeutic.
+It was carried out by Baycrest’s research arm in their Retirement Residence in Ontario, Canada, where Ralph still resides.
+He was one of two residents who participated in the study.

 Baycrest specialises in long-term senior care, forming part of the Baycrest Health Sciences family and campus.
 Affiliated with the University of Toronto and already well known for its focus on age-related brain health research, Baycrest was the perfect place in which Roy and his team could explore how autobiography projects can have positive effects on slowing down cognitive decline, improving self-worth and general wellbeing in elders.

-Just a few years later, LifeBook have used the same methods to produce nearly 1000 personal autobiographies in various languages across the world.
+Just a few years later, LifeBook has used the same methods to produce nearly 1000 personal autobiographies in various languages across the world.

-Baycrest researchers were trained and used as interviewers who met Mr Etigson and another resident for several separate interviewing sessions.
-Recordings from these sessions were used by LifeBook ghostwriters to create their autobiographies, while their feedback, along with that of the researchers, was monitored throughout the projects.
+Baycrest researchers were trained and used as interviewers who met Ralph and another resident for several separate interviewing sessions.
+Recordings from these sessions were used by LifeBook’s ghostwriters to create their autobiographies, while their feedback, along with that of the researchers, was monitored throughout the projects.